 Table of Contents

-Red Syrup helps in sore throat, cough and cold.
-It has anti-cough, anti-allergic, expectorant action and give relief in congestion.
+Red Syrup helps in sore throat, cough, and cold.
+It has anti-cough, anti-allergic, expectorant action and gives relief in congestion.

 - Type of medicine: Proprietary Herbal Medicine